ShaunFerris/Coding-Note-Taking/Data Structures and Algorithms/Algorithms - Longest Common Substring.md

 - Keep only the last and current row of the DP table to save memory ( O ( min ( r , n ) ) ![{\displaystyle O(\min(r,n))}](https://wikimedia.org/api/rest_v1/media/math/render/svg/a65d323bed8f4bdf9d4e2a97265c76ac7a25361e) instead of O ( n r ) ![{\displaystyle O(nr)}](https://wikimedia.org/api/rest_v1/media/math/render/svg/6e4be7d00195041b16efc063d83a41f4262ce56f) )
 -  The last and current row can be stored on the same 1D array by traversing the inner loop backwards
 - Store only non-zero values in the rows.
 This can be done using hash-tables instead of arrays.
 This is useful for large alphabets.

+## Related problems
+A closely related problem to the longest common substring of two strings is the longest palindromic string on a single input string.
+See here for a discussion of that problem: [[Algorithms - Longest Palindromic Substring]].

+You might at first think that you could define a second string that is the reverse of the input string, and then run the same solution to this problem.
+That works in some cases but not all.
+For example with the input string: `"aacabdkacaa"`, the longest palindromic substring is `"aca"` but the longest common substring algo run on this string and it's reverse will retrun `"aaca"`.